anthonyxiang1/webtemplate/README.md

 permalink: /index.html
 ---

-This is my personal website using React templated from Tim Baker still in development.
+This is my personal website using React and deployed with Heroku.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).